Tutoriels Backend

 ng add @angular-eslint/schematics

-# Test du code source
+# Test the code source

 npm run lint

-and created a .eslint.config.js file
+and created an eslint.config.js file

 To check that our linter is working